 Homemade Thin Crust Pizza – This pizza is full of flavor.
 It’s crispy, but not hard.
 The dough is flavorful and chewy.
-The sauce is rich and tomato-y.
+The pizza sauce is rich and tomato-y.
 And that ooey gooey cheese that’s browned all over, well, it’s everything you want in a pizza.

 We appreciate your support

-We’ve been making this Homemade Thin Crust Pizza ever since we saw the America’s Test Kitchen episode on TV.
 And, let me tell you, it rivals the best pizzeria!
 (Yes, I’m a huge fan of ATK; I think they do an awesome job!)

-I decided not to use the ATK pizza sauce, and instead created my own pizza sauce using tomato paste as the base.
 The husband and I wanted a thicker more flavorful sauce than ATK had for this recipe.
 In fact, it was the husband who suggested that tomato paste might be the answer to the perfect sauce.
-And, he was right!

 As for the toppings, I like a simple cheese pizza.
 The husband likes pepperoni on his half.
 In the future, I may try adding some lightly sautéed, thinly sliced red onion to my half of the pizza.

-Dan and I have fun when we make this at home.
-We go into the kitchen together and work as a team to create this wonderful experience.
-Go Team Pizza!
 It smells awesome in the house as it bakes!
 I like making it myself because I know what goes into it.
 I know there’s no trans-fats, no fillers, and no preservatives.
-Also, it’s way cheaper.

 A medium Pepperoni Pizza from Round Table (a 12-inch pizza) goes for $14.50 right now (I price checked this, there may be deals, coupons, and location differences, but this is my local place’s current regular price).